mpnally/Terrifically-Simple-JSON/README.md

 I've seen that those particular features cause significant friction in practical API programming, and that neither API providers nor consumers are willing to accept that friction.
 I believe those features may be important for RDF's ambitions as an internet-scale information model but are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
-Hence my need for Terrifically Simple JSON.
+Hence the need for Terrifically Simple JSON.